aldebaro/birds_dnn/README.md

  ```
  to listen to the files and also plot images with spectrogram or similar features.

+ One can find more information in the file processing_steps.docx located in folder documentation.

 # To do list

 1) Passar os datasets de audio (waveform) que tás usando (treino e teste)